369webforall/bug-tracker/README.md

 - ` fetch('...', {cache:'no-store'})`
 - `fetch('...', {next: {revalidate: 3600}})`

-  2. FullRoute cache (cache on server)
+2. Full Route cache (cache on server)

-  - Used to store the staticaly rendered routes.
+- Used to store the statically rendered routes. ordering
-    Redering
   a.
-Static (biuild time)
+Static (build time)

-- Routes with no parameter are consider static routes
+- Routes with no parameter are considered static routes

-- To change the static route to dynamic apply
-  `export const revalidate = 0;`
+- To change the static route to dynamic applies `export const revalidate = 0;` or
-  or
   `export const dynamic = 'force-dynamic;`